 John may provide a written contract or health guarantee when you purchase a puppy.
 This helps protect both you and your breeder, ensuring that you both have a clear understanding of the terms of your puppy purchase.
 If John offers a contract or guarantee, the details will be personalized by them.
 If you have any questions or want to know more, don't hesitate to reach out to John directly.

-You can fly or drive to pick up your puppy from John.
+You can drive or fly to pick up your puppy from John.

 John is a member of GSDC of North Georgia, GSDC of Atlanta, and German Shepherd Dog Club of America.

-• John has been a member of Good Dog for over 4 years
+John has been a member of Good Dog for about 5 years

 John was screened for responsible practices and has been a member since 2021.